yueplush/vrc-join-notification-pushover-windows/README.md

 | `libnotify` (`notify-send`) | Provides desktop notifications.
 Package name examples: `libnotify-bin` (Debian/Ubuntu), `libnotify` (Fedora/Arch). |
 | `procps` (`pgrep`) | Detects a running `VRChat.exe`. |
 | *(Optional)* `pystray`, `Pillow` | Enables the system tray icon.
 These are installed automatically when using the `[tray]` extra. |

+> [!NOTE]
+> The tray icon also requires a running desktop tray manager (for example an X11 Status Notifier host).
+If none is detected the notifier will disable the tray integration at runtime and fall back to the main window controls.

 Example package installs: